K'taka Minister Sriramulu distances himself from aide after arrest for misusing CM's son's name | Politics

 The Minister said he got to know about Rajanna's arrest from the media and added that he would comment after the investigation is completed.

 ''I am not the person who protects culprits.
-Let the investigation be over,'' Sriramulu said.
+Let the investigation be over,'' he added.

-When asked what was Rajanna's job in his office, Rajanna said he was never assigned any official work and he was only known to him.
+When asked what was Rajanna's job in his office, Sriramulu said he (Rajanna) was never assigned any official work and he was only known to him.

 Meanwhile, Vijayendra tweeted on Friday asking people to be careful with those who misused his and the minister's name.